svitaluc/graphbench/README.md

 The corresponding classes further contain javadoc and comments that should help you with the creation of a new test.

+After these steps, recompile the project (or the necessary modules) and run it normally, as explained above.

+### Add Your Database

+In order to add a new database, you need to proceed with the following steps:

+* create a new module `graphbench-<name-of-your-database>` with a class representing your database, that implements the interface `cz.cvut.fit.manta.graphbench.core.db.GraphDBConnector`.
+* add your database as another database type to `cz.cvut.manta.graphbench.db.GraphDBType`.
+* include your database in `cz.cvut.manta.graphbench.db.GraphDBFactory`.

-After these steps, recompile the project and run it normally, as explained above.
+After these steps, recompile the project (or the necessary modules) and run it normally, as explained above.

 ## Acknowledgements